-Type: empty-lines, expect-hostname, kernel, no-multi-line, no-parse, validate-utf8 store-legacy-msghdr, syslog-protocol, Default: empty set
+Type: assume-utf8, empty-lines, expect-hostname, kernel, no-multi-line, no-parse, store-legacy-msghdr, syslog-protocol, validate-utf8 Default: empty set

-- empty-lines: Use the empty-lines flag to keep the empty lines of the messages.
+- assume-utf8: The assume-utf8 flag assumes that the incoming messages are UTF-8 encoded, but does not verify the encoding.
+If you explicitly want to validate the UTF-8 encoding of the incoming message, use the validate-utf8 flag. - empty-lines: Use the empty-lines flag to keep the empty lines of the messages.
 By default, syslog-ng OSE removes empty lines automatically. - expect-hostname: If the expect-hostname flag is enabled, syslog-ng OSE will assume that the log message contains a hostname and parse the message accordingly.
 This is the default behavior for TCP sources.
-Note that pipe sources use the no-hostname flag by default. - kernel.
-The kernel flag makes the source default to the LOG_KERN | LOG_NOTICE priority if not specified otherwise. - no-hostname: Enable the no-hostname flag if the log message does not include the hostname of the sender host.
+Note that pipe sources use the no-hostname flag by default. - kernel: The kernel flag makes the source default to the LOG_KERN | LOG_NOTICE priority if not specified otherwise. - no-hostname: Enable the no-hostname flag if the log message does not include the hostname of the sender host.
 That way syslog-ng OSE assumes that the first part of the message header is \${PROGRAM} instead of \${HOST}.
 For example:

-- no-multi-line.
-The no-multi-line flag disables line-breaking in the messages; the entire message is converted to a single line.
+- no-multi-line: The no-multi-line flag disables line-breaking in the messages; the entire message is converted to a single line.
 Note that this happens only if the underlying transport method actually supports multi-line messages.
-Currently the syslog, udp, unix-dgram drivers support multi-line messages; other drivers, for example, the top driver does not. - no-parse: By default, syslog-ng OSE parses incoming messages as syslog messages.
+Currently the , syslog(), udp(), unix-dgram() drivers support multi-line messages; other drivers, for example, the tcp() driver do not. - no-parse: By default, syslog-ng OSE parses incoming messages as syslog messages.
 The no-parse flag completely disables syslog message parsing and processes the complete line as the message part of a syslog message.
 The syslog-ng OSE application will generate a new syslog header (timestamp, host, and so on) automatically and put the entire incoming message into the MSG part of the syslog message.
-This flag is useful for parsing messages not complying to the syslog format.

-- dont-store-legacy-msghdr: By default, syslog-ng stores the original incoming header of the log message.
+This flag is useful for parsing messages not complying to the syslog format. - dont-store-legacy-msghdr: By default, syslog-ng stores the original incoming header of the log message.
 This is useful of the original format of a non-syslog-compliant message must be retained (syslog-ng automatically corrects minor header errors, for example, adds a whitespace before msg in the following message: Jan 22 10:06:11 host program:msg).
-If you do not want to store the original header of the message, enable the dont-store-legacy-msghdr flag. - syslog-protocol.
-The syslog-protocol flag specifies that incoming messages are expected to be formatted according to the new IETF syslog protocol standard (RFC5424), but without the frame header.
+If you do not want to store the original header of the message, enable the dont-store-legacy-msghdr flag.

+- syslog-protocol: The syslog-protocol flag specifies that incoming messages are expected to be formatted according to the new IETF syslog protocol standard (RFC5424), but without the frame header.
 Note that this flag is not needed for the syslog driver, which handles only messages that have a frame header. - validate-utf8: The validate-utf8 flag enables encoding-verification for messages formatted according to the new IETF syslog standard (for details, see Section 2.8.2, IETF-syslog messages (p.
-12)).
+13)).
 If the BOM character is missing, but the message is otherwise UTF-8 compliant, syslog-ng automatically adds the BOM character to the message.